 Several TrusSteel Standard Details are available to assist the designer in understanding and detailing piggyback systems.
-These Details may be downloaded from www.TrusSteel.com or from the electronic version of this manual.
+These Details may be downloaded.
 Detail TS003A is shown below as an example.

 Rafting

 Piggyback truss systems, when properly designed and braced, can be candidates for the installation technique known as rafting.
 See Section 7 of this manual for more information on rafting.